abzico/protik/README.md

 Protik is a chrome extention program that helps protect your flow of productivity from other Twitter users' views via tweets on Twitter feed.

+It only works at main page of twitter at [https://twitter.com](https://twitter.com) as it's the main entry or the door to rabbit hole linking to others.
+This will reduce much of tendency to click on any distracting tweets.
+Stay focused!

 # Features

 * Automatically remove tweet cards from all twitter users that are not in the exception list